How to Write a Term Paper

 6. Create a strong introduction.

-It is the first section of your assignment, and you should use it to catch the attention of your audience by writing interesting facts and statistics about a particular subject matter.
+It is the first section of your assignment.
+It would help if you used it to catch your audience's attention by writing interesting facts and statistics about a particular subject matter.
 It provides an overview of what you are talking about in your term paper.
 The introductory part should also have a thesis.
-The easiest way to come up with a thesis is to turn the title of your work into a question.
+The easiest way to come up with a thesis is to turn your work title into a question.
 The content of the statement should answer the question.

 7. Facts and figures.